MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 8. Click **Publish** and wait for the publishing to complete.

 9. Click on the **&lt;- Back** button.
-You should now be back to the Permit entity Forms tab.
+You should now be back to the Permit Table Forms tab.

 10. Steps to edit the Active Permits view.